gigantum/gigantum-cli/README.md

 ### User Account
 To use the Gigantum application you must have a Gigantum user account.
 When you run the application for the first time you can register.
+You must have been invited to the Gigantum Beta to log in.

 Note that you'll get an extra warning about granting the application access to your account when you sign in for the first time.
 This is an extra security measure that occurs because the app is running on localhost and not a verified domain.
 This is expected.

 Once you login, your user identity is cached locally.
-This lets you run the application when disconnected from the internet and without logging in again.
+This lets you run the application when disconnected from the internet and without needing to log in again.
 If you logout, you will not be able to use the application again until you have internet access and can re-authenticate.

 ### Typical Work Flow